 When purchasing a product or service with a cost of $25,000 or greater, the purchase requisition must include documentation verifying that the requirement for competition has been met.
 This documentation is reviewed by Procurement Services before school or unit financial approval.
 There are two documentation options available, which can be attached to the purchase requisition in iProcurement:

-- In addition to the quote from the selected supplier, attach at least one or more competitive quotes, proposals or bids from other suppliers, or,
+- In addition to the quote from the selected supplier, attach at least one or more competitive quotes, proposals, or bids from other suppliers, or,

 - Attach a completed single or sole source justification form.

-- A single source is a supplier specifically selected amongst others, due to superior compatibility, quality, service, support, continuity, etc.
+- A single source is a supplier specifically selected amongst others due to superior compatibility, quality, service, support, continuity, etc.

 - A sole source is a supplier for which there are no alternatives for their given product or service.

-The source justification should include a statement that demonstrates the unique qualifications of the product or service, description of efforts made to locate other sources (suppliers), and documentation that the anticipated cost is fair and reasonable.
+The source justification should include a statement that demonstrates the unique qualifications of the product or service, a description of efforts made to locate other sources (suppliers), and documentation that the anticipated cost is fair and reasonable.

 Proposal and Bidding Process

 An Invitation for Bid (IFB), which can be included in the RFP process, is generally used when the school or unit has a detailed set of criteria (e.g., detailed design drawings and specifications) and the supplier selection will be based solely on the lowest bid received that meets such specifications.
-For assistance with the preparation of a RFP, please submit a support request.
+For assistance with the preparation of an RFP, please submit a support request.

-Proposal or bid solicitations managed by the school or unit, without assistance from the Purchasing department, must comply with federal, state and local regulations as well as university policies that pertain to hiring contractors and consultants.
+Proposal or bid solicitations managed by the school or unit, without assistance from the Purchasing department, must comply with federal, state, and local regulations, as well as university policies that pertain to hiring contractors and consultants.

 Some examples of circumstances that may create a conflict of interest:

-- A Stanford employee is also an employee, officer or adviser of the supplier's organization
+- A Stanford employee is also an employee, officer, or adviser of the supplier's organization.

-- A Stanford employee or immediate family member has a financial interest in the supplier
+- A Stanford employee or immediate family member has a financial interest in the supplier.

-- A supplier offered, or a Stanford employee accepted, any gift or favor
+- A supplier offered, or a Stanford employee accepted, any gift or favor.

 - Does the engagement create a critical dependency on the supplier’s products or services?